-- Often, we ask ourselves how human tragedies could have happened.
-When politicians like Andrew Scheer can be elected as a party leader, when white supremacists like Faith Goldy and Paul Fromm feel comfortable running for mayor in two of Ontario's largest cities, and when Yellow Vests feel comfortable showing up to anti-racism rallies, we do not need to look to our past to find striking examples of hate.
-As unionists, it is our responsibility to respond to hate and to simultaneously organize for a better, more equitable society. - The working class is frustrated by financial inequity and the exploitation they face at every turn.
-But we must fight to help everyone understand that our problems are not caused by migrant workers, racialized workers, Indigenous workers, or other marginalized populations they are also part of the working class.
-Our work against white supremacy must highlight the principle that economic justice for all can only be achieved by also fighting for racial justice. - 71 Fighting for racial justice requires that we take clear action to support racialized and Indigenous members within our union, but also in our communities.
+- 68 The working class is frustrated by financial inequity and the exploitation they face at every turn.
+But we must fight to help everyone understand that our problems are not caused by migrant workers, racialized workers, Indigenous workers, or other marginalized populations - they are also part of the working class.
+Our work against white supremacy must highlight the principle that economic justice for all can only be achieved by also fighting for racial justice. - 69 Fighting for racial justice requires that we take clear action to support racialized and Indigenous members within our union, but also in our communities.
 We must show up for one another to defend against hate.
 We must be both allies and accomplices particularly to those who are the most marginalized.